maxant/kafka-data-consistency/mf/README.md

   - cancel
   - etc
 - UI should show progress of updating, calcing discounts, calcing prices, partner relationships. widget can have knowledge of last one it waits for
-- call the contract validation service when we load the draft, and provide problems to the client
-- config inheritance - but only certain stuff makes sense, the rest doesnt
+- component config inheritance - but only certain stuff makes sense, the rest doesnt
-- config deviations in cases where the sales team needs to specifically deviate from a normal customisation and it needs to be explicitly mentioned in the contract
+- component config deviations in cases where the sales team needs to specifically deviate from a normal customisation and it needs to be explicitly mentioned in the contract
 - remove support for string messages in the pimp interceptor
 - introduce discounts, which adds an extra event => choreography vs orchestration, whats it say about that above?
-- create contract pdf
+  - easier to just add an age based discount directly to the root price
+  - saying that, we arleady have a market price for milk, so that means you always need to update the price, before going on to bill for the next period
 - calendar to select startTimestamp (rename start to startTimestamp too, coz of conflict in UI)
 - ok, we want pricing to listen to draft, and we dont want to orchestrate that from the UI. or do we?
 - add action to execute when task is completed or started (ie open UI, or do something)
-- billing
+- create contract pdf?
-  - billing is an orchestrator which keeps its model in a global ktable and which uses tombstone records and compaction
 - output
 - requisition orders
 - replace my cors with quarkus cors? can it do everything i need?
-- make sales ui sexier
 - components diff for warning user after changing to a different product release
 - additional info - to hang stuff external to the contract onto components
-- billing publishes event to world to inform contract component that the contract is active?
 - add a structure rule to components, to ensure there is always a bottle or container in a milk product
-- add duration, day in year to bill, billing frequency => make customer pay for first period until next billing period according to config
-- add daily billing job
 - error handling - https://github.com/cloudstark/quarkus-zalando-problem-extension
 - https://quarkus.io/guides/rest-data-panache
+- make sales ui sexier
 - use noArgs for jpa => in pom, but hot deploy doesnt work with mods to entity class
 - quarkus extension for lib in order to avoid reflection when loading @Secure - a) it wasnt working and b) this is a killer: Local Quarkus extension dependency ch.maxant.kdc.mf:library will not be hot-reloadable